Linton Hall School: Current

+In 1988, Linton Hall School became a coeducational day school for students from kindergarten through eighth grade, and maintained its Catholic identity.
+Most of the land was sold to developers, with the school retaining approximately 120 acres.
+Enrollment during the 1988–1989 school year was 33 students.

 Boards

 The Linton Hall Board of Visitors was founded in 1974 in order to assist the administration in forming policies concerning future growth, development, finances, public relations, and other areas of concern.
 The Board of Visitors was dissolved in 1991, giving way to the advisory board.

 In the 1975–1976 school year, a five-day resident program was offered to make the boarding facility available to more students.
 In addition to maintaining accreditation by the Virginia State Board of Education and membership in the National Catholic Education Association (NCEA), Linton Hall became a member of the Virginia Association of Independent Schools (VAIS) in 1977.

-Summer activities

-For thirty-nine years Linton Hall operated a summer camp program which provided a variety of activities as well as summer classes.
-Beginning in 1990, Linton Hall focused on a day camp which served many of the children from the Extended Day Program.
-The summer camp of 1993 began a special inclusion of underprivileged children from the local community.
-The camp under the sponsorship of the Benedictine Sisters of Virginia ended in the summer of 1996.
-Since that time the facilities and grounds have been rented to other sports organizations for their use.
-Swimming lessons and a technology-based program are still provided by Linton Hall.